Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 7. Overreliance on Model Content

-The Risk: Applications trust LLM outputs without verification, leading to incorrect decisions based on hallucinated or inaccurate information.
+The Risk.
+Applications trust LLM outputs without verification.
+This leads to incorrect decisions based on hallucinated or inaccurate information.

 Development Practices